-As of December 31, 2014, the Company had approximately \$211.1 million of cash, cash equivalents and investments, consisting of \$73.6 million of cash and cash equivalents, \$136.8 million of short-term investments and \$0.8 million of restricted cash and investments.
-The Company believes that its balance of cash, cash equivalents and investments is sufficient to fund its current operational plan for the next twelve months.
-Without funding from the U.S. government, the Company would likely curtail certain infectious disease research and development efforts, though it may pursue additional cash resources through public or private financings, seek additional government contracts and establish collaborations with or license its technology to other companies.
+As of December 31, 2015, the Company had approximately \$204.0 million of cash, cash equivalents and investments, consisting of \$80.3 million of cash and cash equivalents, \$112.2 million of short-term investments and \$11.5 million of restricted cash and investments.
+The Company believes that its balance of cash, cash equivalents and investments as of December 31, 2015 is sufficient to fund its current operational plan for at least the next twelve months, though it may pursue additional cash resources through public or private financings, seek additional government contracts and establish collaborations with or license its technology to other companies.